adrwxyz/classic.adrw.xyz/_posts/2016-05-01-tinder-for-blogs.md

 **Now like any millennial,** I don't think we need to give this name.
 We don't need to formalize this relationship.

-> This is going to be Tinder for blogs.
+> This is going to be Tinder for Blogs.

 1. *If you like what you read*, **swipe right** and join the email newsletter below!
 2. *If you think the post was kinda meh*, **swipe left** and suggest a topic that you'd rather read next time.